 Visiting Bosnia and Herzegovina?
-You have found my personal notes and travel tips, such as the best time to visit Bosnia and Herzegovina are obtained from a variety of sources including some of the following: my first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+You have found my personal notes and travel tips, such as the best time to visit Bosnia and Herzegovina and miscellaneous facts which I obtain from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.

 Roughly speaking, Bosnia is the northern piece and Herzegovina is the southern piece.
 However, commonly speaking amongst outsiders, most people just refer to the whole area as Bosnia.